teambit/examples-workspace-internal/README.md

 npm i -g @teambit/bit
 ```

+> Please use NPM to install, there are still some edge cases to resovle for fully supporting Yarn.

 ## Local development workflow only

 bit.dev does not yet support exporting and importing components made with the pre-release version.
 Use this project to test Bit's new local capabilities.